Mark Wright (TV personality): Television

 From 20 June to 7 July 2012, Wright presented and starred in a new ITV2 show, titled Mark Wright's Hollywood Nights.
 It was later dropped after one series.
 He was due to co-present with Melanie Sykes on a new entertainment series named My Man Can.
 After filming one series, ITV made the decision not to air the show.

 Since 2013, Wright was a reporter on the ITV series Surprise Surprise.

 In 2014, Wright fronted his own ITV2 reality show entitled Party Wright Around The World.
 In 2014, Wright was one of the celebrities competing in the twelfth series of Strictly Come Dancing.
 He was paired up with professional dancer Karen Hauer.
 The couple made into the final in which they came fourth.

 Wright also presented The Dengineers with Lauren Layfield on CBBC from 2015 until 2017.
 He left at the end of the second series and was replaced by Joe Tracini.

 In December 2016, Wright made an appearance on an episode of E!'s The Royals (season 3, episode 1).

 Wright presented on the American entertainment news programme EXTRA by Warner Bros from 2017 to 2020.

 Wright presents series 6 of Channel 5's The Bachelor, based on the US television show of the same name.

 On 5 July 2019, Wright guest presented This Morning with Rochelle Humes.
 Wright starred in the BBC programme Who Do You Think You Are? in September 2019.

 In January 2021, Wright featured in a BBC iPlayer mini-series, Mark Wright: The Last Chance, about his efforts to revive his professional football career with Crawley Town.

 Radio

-Since 24 December 2012, Wright has presented the "Club Classics" show every Friday and Saturday evening on Heart Radio, between 7 pm and 9 pm.
+Since 24 December 2012, Wright has presented the "Club Classics" show every Friday and Saturday evening on Heart, between 7 pm and 9 pm.
 He left in December 2017 when he moved to the United States, and returned to the station in July 2019.
 In March 2020, after the defection of Sian Welby to Capital FM, he took up the Monday to Thursday evening slot at the station.

 In December 2021, he left the Monday-Thursday evening slot with Dev Griffin taking over at the start of the new year.
 He now presents the Saturday early evening show from 4-7pm.

+As of March 2024, Wright hosts a weekly show with Olly Murs from 9am-12pm on Saturdays, across the Heart radio network.